Lucretia/orenda/docs/notes/lexical-elements/literals.md

 ## C++

-C is a superset of C, so it takes what C has and adds more.
+C++ is a superset of C, so it takes what C has and adds more.
 C++14 has added the ```0b``` prefix which makes it consistent with respect to hex literals.
 C++14 also added the apostrophe as a digit separator which I imagine would make creating a scanner even more difficult than it already is.

 ## C#